 The nerves that control the movement of a child’s eyes may be disrupted by many factors, including disease and injury.
 Diagnosing nerve palsies or ocular nerve disorders in children requires careful examination by an experienced pediatric ophthalmologist, who has specialized knowledge of eye pattern movement.
-Children’s National Health System ophthalmologists have the in-depth expertise to make a diagnosis.
-Adults also may have similar eye movement disorders and also can be evaluated at Children’s Eye Clinic.
+Children’s National Hospital ophthalmologists have the in-depth expertise to make a diagnosis.
+Adults also may have similar eye movement disorders and also can be evaluated at the Children’s National Eye Clinic.

 The movement and alignment of the eyes is controlled by multiple nerves originating from the brain.
 Processes that interfere with the precise functioning of these delicate nerves can lead to misalignment of the eyes or abnormal eye movements.
 Patterns of eye movement disruption can be attributed to specific nerve problems and are often linked to underlying disease processes.

 Problems such as disruption of the blood supply, tumors, viruses and injury can lead to disruption of the function of the cranial nerves.
 In some cases, children are born with problems moving the eye or controlling movement of the eye in certain directions.
 This may be due to abnormal development or function of one or more of the nerves.